wisniewskikr/chrisblog-it-docker/orchestration/kubernetes/springboot-helloworld-kubernetes-volumes-pathed/README.md

 * **Named**: developer identifies volume by it's name
 * **Pathed**: developer indicates exact path of folder on computer where container folder should be mapped

-This project is build by using Docker orchestration tool **Docker Compose**.
+This project is build by using Docker orchestration tool **Kubernetes**.

 ##### Flow
 The following flow takes place in this project: